GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 Some examples:

-- Using content that is too large or resource intensive to decode quickly on the target device.
+- Using content that is too large or resource-intensive to decode quickly on the target device.
 - [Using too many
   layers](https://developers.google.com/web/fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count)